-Timothy Nunan is a historian with a strong interest in 20th century international history, in particular that of Germany, the former Soviet Union, and, more recently, that of Persianate Asia.
+Timothy Nunan is a historian with a strong interest in 20th century international history, in particular that of Germany and the former Soviet Union with an emphasis on Eurasia.
 He wrote his dissertation on the history of international development and social science interventions in Cold War Afghanistan, titled “Developing Powers: Modernization, Economic Development, and Governance in Cold War Afghanistan.”
 Tim is also interested in modernism in the arts, especially documentary photography and architecture, and occasionally writes both scholarly and popular pieces on those themes, too.

 Beyond his main academic activities, Timothy is the Executive Director of the Toynbee Prize Foundation, where he runs the Global History Forum feature, interviewing other historians on global and international history.
 In his spare time, Timothy enjoys cooking, travel to foreign lands, web development, and typesetting.
 In past lives, he was also involved in the Princeton Debate Panel.
 While currently nomadic, he grew up in Southern California, with interludes in Mexico and Argentina prior to leaving for the East Coast.